On the local consequence of modal Product logic: standard completeness and decidability: Preliminaries

-It is immediate that product logic is complete with respect to the finitely subdirectly irreducible elements in the variety of product algebras, which are those linearly ordered.
-Moreover, it is also known that product logic is also complete with respect to the so-called standard product algebra $[0,1]_\Pi$, the one whose universe is the real unit interval $[0,1]$ and whose conjunction is the usual real product operation \cite{Ha98}[Theorem 4.1.13].
-Namely, $\Gamma \models_\Pi \varphi$ if and only if $\Gamma \models_{[0,1]_\Pi} \varphi$, for arbitrary set of formulas $\Gamma \cup \varphi\}$\footnote{This is not the case if the entailment is defined as $\Gamma \models_{\alg{A}} \varphi$ iff $h(\Gamma) \subseteq \{1\}$ implies $h(\varphi) = 1$ for any homomorphism, $h$, since for infinite sets of premises the logic over $[0,1]$ and that over the generated variety differ.}.
+It immediately follows from the subdirect representation Theorem (see e.g., \cite{BuSa00}) that product logic is complete with respect to the finitely subdirectly irreducible elements in the variety of product algebras, which are the linearly ordered ones (to which we will also refer-to by the term \textit{chains}).
+Not only this, but it is known that product logic is also complete with respect to the so-called \textit{standard} product algebra $[0,1]_\Pi$, the one whose universe is the real unit interval $[0,1]$ and whose conjunction is the usual real product operation \footnote{i.e., $\top = 1$, $\bot = 0$ and for $a,b \in [0,1]$, $a \with b = a \cdot b$ and $a \rightarrow b = $} \cite{Ha98}[Theorem~4.1.13].
+Namely, $\Gamma \models_\Pi \varphi$ if and only if $\Gamma \models_{[0,1]_\Pi} \varphi$, for arbitrary set of formulas $\Gamma \cup \{\varphi\}$\footnote{This is not the case if the entailment is defined as $\Gamma \models_{\alg{A}} \varphi$ iff $h(\Gamma) \subseteq \{1\}$ implies $h(\varphi) = 1$ for any homomorphism, $h$, since for infinite sets of premises the logic over $[0,1]$ and that over the generated variety differ.}.

-The Baaz-Monteiro $\Delta$ operator is a convenient expansion of the language with a unary symbol, which will be of use in this work.
-Here we are not so much interested in the details of the definition of arbitrary product algebras extended with $\Delta$, see for instance \cite[Definition 2.4.6]{Ha98}.
-The relevant characteristic is that, over linearly ordered algebras, the behavior of $\Delta$ is very handy.
-A linearly ordered product algebra extended with $\Delta$ is such that, for any $a$ in the algebra,
+The Baaz-Monteiro $\Delta$ operator allows for a convenient expansion of the previous language with a unary symbol, which will be of use in this work.
+For the definition of the operator over arbitrary product algebras see for instance \cite[Definition~2.4.6]{Ha98}.
+The most relevant feature of $\Delta$ that we will be using in this work is that, for any linearly ordered product algebra $\alg{A}$ extended with $\Delta$, and for any $a \in A$, the following holds: